SegmentationBLWX/sssegmentation/docs/Tutorials.md

 loss_builder.register('KLDivLoss', KLDivLoss)
 ```

-From this, you can also call `loss_builder.build` to build your own defined loss class as well as the original supported loss classes.
+After registration, you can call `loss_builder.build(...)` to instantiate your custom loss, just like with the built-in losses.

-Finally, the users could jump to the [`ssseg/modules/models/losses` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/losses) in SSSegmentation to read more source codes of the supported loss classes and thus better learn how to customize the loss classes in SSSegmentation.
+To better understand how loss functions are implemented and structured, we recommend reviewing the source code in the [`ssseg/modules/models/losses`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/losses) directory.

 ## Customize Schedulers